kimberkay/tasty-plant-pizza/README.md

     Expected Output: Pizza{"medium",["spinach","pineapple"]}

     Describe: Pizza.prototype.cost ()
-    Test: It will create a Pizza.prototype for the size of pizza
+    Test: It will create a Pizza.prototype for the cost of pizza.
     Code: Pizza.prototype.cost = function() {
-          let price = 22
+          let price = 22;
+          let extraToppings = 0;

           if (this.size === "large" {
             price =+ 5
           }